gr4zz/MPC-BE-EXP01/docs/README.md

-# Media Player Classic - Black Edition (MPC-BE)
+# Media Player Classic - Experimental Edition (MPC-EE)
----

-MPC-BE – универсальный проигрыватель аудио и видеофайлов для операционной системы Windows.
-Этот проект имеет свою независимую разработку на базе оригинального кода «Media Player Classic» (Gabest) и «Media Player Classic - Home Cinema» (Casimir666).

-## Системные требования:
-* Процессор с поддержкой SSE2
-* Windows 7, 8, 8.1, 10, 11 32-bit/64-bit

 ---
 MPC-BE is a free and open source audio and video player for Windows.
 MPC-BE is based on the original Guliverkli project and "Media Player Classic Home Cinema" project, contains additional features and bug fixes.